rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways.md

 ## Introduction

-Strong lensing occurs when a 1) foreground galaxy is aligned with a background galaxy, 2) those two objects are close enough to each other, and 3) the lensing foreground galaxy is sufficiently massive.
+UPDATE Strong lensing occurs when a 1) foreground galaxy is aligned with a background galaxy, 2) those two objects are close enough to each other, and 3) the lensing foreground galaxy is sufficiently massive.

 The foreground galaxy perceptibly distorts the light from the background galaxy, and the background galaxy appears magnified and multiply-imaged, or as an arc or ring, instead of its true shape.